-The MH-Z19 sensorC it is very similar to the MH-Z19B although it has some things that make it a bit special...
+The MH-Z19 sensorC is very similar to the MH-Z19B although it has a few things that make it a bit special...

-In practice, and according to my experiments and observations, the MH-Z19C is a much more volatile sensor.
-Not that it's worse than the MH-Z19B, but I like it less.
+In practice, and according to my experiments and observations, MH-Z19C is a rather more volatile sensor.
+Not that it is worse than MH-Z19B, but I like it less.

 The CO2 sensor MH-Z19D

-The MH-Z19 sensorD is practically the same as the MH-Z19C.
-It is very recent (June 2021) so there is not much information about it yet.
+The MH-Z19 sensorD is virtually the same as the MH-Z19C.
+It is very new (June 2021) so there is not much information about it yet.

-This sensor is so new on the market that its manufacturer in English does not even appear on the web, it is necessary to look for it in the Chinese version to find some information (not too much).
+This sensor is so new on the market that it does not even appear on the manufacturer's website in English, you have to look for it in the Chinese version to find some information (not too much).

-I still have not found the official datasheet in English, here you can find the MH-Z19D datasheet in Chinese.
+I haven't found the official datasheet in English yet, here you can find the official one.
+MH-Z19D datasheet in Chinese.

-Although I do not include it here, because it is not an MH-Z19x strictly speaking, I could not stop naming the energy saving sensor MH-Z1311A by Winsen.
+Although I am not including it here, because it is not strictly speaking an MH-Z19x, I could not fail to mention the energy-saving sensor MH-Z1311A of Winsen.

 A very new sensor to consider.
 We will have to wait for the tests.

-If you want to know him better, visit the following blog post:
+If you want to get to know him better, visit the following blog post:

-What versions of the MH-Z19 sensor are there?
+Which versions of the MH-Z19 sensor are available?

-It is difficult to know exactly, since Chinese manufacturers are quite used to making changes to their products without communicating them and, sometimes, there is a parallel market for units marked with other names or references.
+It is difficult to know exactly, as Chinese manufacturers are quite used to making changes to their products without communicating them, and there is sometimes a parallel market for units rebranded with other names or references.

-- MH-Z19B model of 400~2000 ppm range, which is a more modern and improved version.
-This version has a precision of 50 ppm + 3% of the measurement.
+- Model MH-Z19B 400~2000 ppm range, which is a more modern and improved version.
+This version has an accuracy of 50 ppm + 3% of measurement.

-- 400~5000 ppm range MH-Z19B model, which is a more modern and improved version.
-This version has a precision of 50 ppm + 3% of the measurement.
+- Model MH-Z19B 400~5000 ppm range, which is a more modern and improved version.
+This version has an accuracy of 50 ppm + 3% of measurement.

-- 400~10000 ppm range MH-Z19B model, which is a more modern and improved version.
-This version has a precision of 50 ppm + 3% of the measurement.
+- Model MH-Z19B 400~10000 ppm range, which is a more modern and improved version.
+This version has an accuracy of 50 ppm + 3% of measurement.

-IMPORTANT: MH-Z19B sensors with black printed circuit board, everything indicates that they are versions they are false.
+IMPORTANT: The MH-Z19B sensors with black printed circuit boardall indications are that these versions are false.

-If you want to know more about fake sensors, you can find all the information here: MH-Z19B FALSE CO2 Sensors
+If you want to know more about the dummy sensorsYou can find all the information here: CO2 Sensors MH-Z19B FALSE

 Zero Point Calibration

-The MH-Z19B and MH-Z19C sensors they are already factory calibrated and, although under normal conditions manual calibration should not be necessary, I recommend that you calibrate it when you receive it and periodically.
+The sensors MH-Z19B and MH-Z19C are factory calibrated and, under normal conditions, manual calibration should not be necessary, I recommend that you calibrate it when you receive it and periodically.

-Changes in environmental conditions, such as temperature and humidity, atmospheric pressure, storage and transport conditions and the aging of the sensor itself, cause that, over time, your measurements vary (as with all sensors of this type).
+Changes in environmental conditions, such as temperature and humidity, atmospheric pressure, storage conditions, transport conditions and the ageing of the sensor itself, cause the sensor to age over time, their measurements vary (as with all sensors of this type).

-This zero point calibration refers to the method by which the sensor "Learn" at what concentration of CO2 corresponds to a concentration of 400 ppm, or zero point.
+This zero point calibration, refers to the method by which the sensor "learn". to which CO2 concentration corresponds to a concentration of 400 ppm, or zero point.

-This sensor has two methods to perform the zero point calibration: manual calibration and self-calibration.
+This sensor has two methods for performing zero point calibration: manual calibration and self-calibration.

-VERY IMPORTANT: It is essential that, during the manual calibration process, the sensor is running beforehand for, at least 20 minutes, in a stable CO2 environment with a fresh air CO2 concentration of 400ppm (outdoors or by a window, for example).
+VERY IMPORTANT: It is essential that, during the manual calibration process, the sensor is previously operating during, at least 20 minutesin a stable CO2 environment with a CO2 concentration of fresh air, 400ppm (outdoors or by a window, for example).

-If we have physical access to the sensor connections, we can easily initiate the zero point calibration procedure by connecting together terminals 5 (HD) and 7 (GND) for, at least, 7 seconds.
+If we have physical access to the sensor connections, we can easily start the zero point calibration procedure by jumpering terminals 5 (HD) and 7 (GND) for 7 seconds.

-The sensor has a command, which will command it to perform the zero point calibration at that moment.
+The sensor has a command, which will command the sensor to perform the zero point calibration at that moment.

 If we are using ESP Easy, among the available commands, we have the command mhzcalibratezero.

-We can send the command, for example, by loading the page http:// xxxx /tools?
-Cmd =mhzcalibratezero (we will replace the xxxx with the IP address of ESP Easy).
+We can send the command, for example, by loading the page http://x.x.x.x/tools?cmd=mhzcalibratezero (we will replace the x.x.x.x.x with the IP address of ESP Easy).

 Note: The command should be mhzCMDCalibrateZero, but for some reason it doesn't work (at least in the current version of ESP Easy, at the time of writing).

-To avoid the user having to perform a manual calibration periodically, the sensor incorporates in its firmware an autocalibration routine, called ABC, which works as follows:
+To avoid the user having to perform a manual calibration periodically, the sensor incorporates in its firmware a self-calibration routine, called ABCwhich works as follows:

-Since the natural CO2 concentration in the atmosphere is approximately 400 ppm, when ABC is enabled, the sensor assumes that, over a 24 hour period, the minimum measurement taken will be equivalent to 400 ppm.
+Since the natural CO2 concentration in the atmosphere is approximately 400 ppm, when ABC is enabled, the sensor assumes that, over a 24-hour period, the minimum measurement it takes will be equivalent to 400 ppm.

-This means that in a well-ventilated room, with clean air at some point in the day, the lowest measurement will be around 400 ppm and the sensor will assume that concentration (whatever it is) as the zero point, or 400 ppm.
+This means that, in a well-ventilated room, which at some time of the day has clean air, the lowest measurement will be around 400 ppm and the sensor will assume that concentration (whatever it is) as zero point, or 400 ppm.